+Unlike the default approach to collecting and analyzing age samples, results from this test appear to be unbiased and additional sub-sampling effort beyond a certain point appears to have little to no effect on the estimates (Figure 10)).
+This is an important result with real-world implications as they imply that 1) inference from the actual survey can be improved by altering the sampling and analysis of ages and, 2) valuable survey time can be saved by cutting back on sub-sampling effort.
+This example shows how SimSurvey can be used to reveal problems and explore solutions to the sampling designs of fisheries-independent surveys.

 Parameterisation

 The default parameter values used in this package were chosen to emulate survey data from a specific cod population (see S1 Appendix for details) and, as such, these values ought to provide a good place to start for another population of cod or similar groundfish.
 In this section we outline a series of recommended steps to take in order to tailor the default settings to suit other systems.
 Throughout this outline, we also provide some context on how default parameter values were chosen as this information may help guide a users’ choices.